|

 Exclusion

-as ledges and light fixtures by using boards or
+and light fixtures by using boards or sheet

 Netting can be used to exclude birds from

-must be somewhat open to daily traffic.
-The
+that must be somewhat open to daily traffic.

-to form a protective curtain that parts to allow
+so as to form a protective curtain that parts

 Large-scale applications of netting almost